What does a career as a medical specialist in Clinical Immunology and Allergy offer?

-Training in Clinical Immunology and Allergy provides a unique and fascinatiing career for a specialist physician who is well equipped to embrace the health care developments brought about be immunological advances leading to personalised medicine.
-Due to the large increase in prevalence in allergic disease there is currently a shortage of community based Clinical Immunology and Allergy physicians in Australia and New Zealand.
+Training in immunology and allergy provides a unique and fascinatiing career for a specialist physician who is well equipped to embrace the health care developments brought about by immunological advances leading to personalised medicine.
+Due to the large increase in prevalence in allergic disease there is currently a shortage of community based clinical immunology/allergy specialists in Australia and New Zealand.

-Training as a specialist physician in Clinical Immunology and Allergy involves 2 core and 1 elective year in accredited positions located in Departments of Clinical Immunology and Allergy in hospitals in Australia and New Zealand, with some opportunities for clinical trainees in private practice settings.
+Training involves 2 core and 1 elective year in accredited positions located in Departments of clinical immunology and allergy in hospitals in Australia and New Zealand, with some opportunities for clinical trainees in private practice settings.

-Participation in clinical research is encouraged as immunology is a strong and active research discipline in Australia and New Zealand.
+Participation in clinical research is encouraged as immunology/allergy is a strong and active research discipline in Australia and New Zealand.

 Many trainees also undertake joint formal training in laboratory medicine (immunopathology).

-Training for clinical and laboratory streams is supervised by a Joint Speciaist Advisory Committee (JSAC) of the RACP and RCPA, which provides the only pathway to specialist recognition of Clinical Immunology and Allergy training in Australia and New Zealand.
+Training for clinical and laboratory streams is supervised by a JCTC (Joint College Training Committee) for Immunology/Allergy advanced training, previously known as JSAC (Joint Specialist Advisory Committee) of the Royal Australasian College of Physicians and the Royal College of Pathologists of Australasia (FRACP FRCPA).
+This training provides the only pathway to specialist recognition of Clinical Immunology and Allergy training in Australia and New Zealand.

 - Private practice